sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: Manifest a swarm of fiery fireflies in a square within range while sustained.
-The swarm gives off bright light for 25 meters.
+Effect: Manifest a swarm of fireflies in 2x2 square area within range while sustained.
+The swarm gives off bright light for 25 meters, and can occupy the space of other creatures.
+If a creature is in the same square as the swarm, they have a +10 penalty to all skill tests.
 You can move the swarm up to 10 meters to a point within range as a bonus action on your turn.

 [**Upgrade Path: Five Door Fire Pagoda Gu**]

 ### Charcoal Gu
 *Rank 1 Manifestation*

-Cost: 2 portions
+Cost: 1 portion

 Range: Self